 Chapter 09 Theatre for Agency, Activism, and Acting Up with Language

-Appendix A Theatre Game Adaptations in Virtual & Non-Contact Spaces
+Appendix A Theatre Game Adaptations in Virtual and Non-Contact Spaces

 Appendix B Lesson Planning for Acting Up with Language

-Kathleen McGovern is a PhD Candidate in TESOL and World Languages at the College of Education at the University of Georgia, USA
+Kathleen R. McGovern has a PhD in TESOL & World Languages from the University of Georgia and serves as a faculty member in Applied Linguistics at the University of Massachusetts, Boston, USA.

 "Readers may at first think that this book provides a useful collection of theater games…and, it does.
 However, it succeeds at doing much more.
 Readers will recognize that the authors are experienced language teachers who have thoughtfully considered how to describe the goals and procedures of the games, including ideas for adapting and extending them, even to online environments.
 Indeed, it is clear that the authors are committed to the theater and to acting and to the powerful combination of learning with play and fun.
 But there is a serious side to this volume as well.
 In their concern for social justice, the authors advocate using drama in order to provide space for language learners to explore their agency in countering marginalized discourses.
 Given the times in which we live, I can only applaud such advocacy."